SahTitus/aws-prep/aws-IEM.md

 * Major events expected to cause a surge in traffic.

 AWS experts work with you to prepare, monitor, and ensure your infrastructure scales smoothly.

+**Enterprise Support** includes Infrastructure Event Management (IEM) at no extra cost,

+which helps assess operational readiness, and identify/mitigate risks before major launches or events.